Askannz/optimus-manager/README.md

 If you use startx or xinitrc, you also have to add the line `/usr/bin/optimus-manager_Xsetup` to your `.xinitrc` so that this script is executed when X starts.
 This may be necessary to set up PRIME.

-#### When I switch to Nvidia, the built-in screen of the laptop stays black but I can use monitors plugged to the video output
+#### When I switch to Nvidia, the built-in screen of the laptop stays black but I can still input my password or use monitors plugged to the video output

 It seems that PRIME is not properly configured.
 Please open a GitHub issue with logs attached, and include as much details about your login manager as you can.